-One of the most common colors in nature is brown and fortunately this abundance can produce brown dyes for textiles.
+One of the most common colors in nature is brown and fortunately, this abundance can produce a wide-range of brown dyes.

 Amur Maple Leaves

-The Amur maple, Acer ginnala, is a small maple tree that reaches 15 to 20-feet tall.
-It features clusters of fragrant, creamy white flowers in spring; red fruit on certain cultivars, and brilliant autumn color of yellow and red leaves.
+The Amur maple, Acer ginnala, is a small tree that reaches 15 to 20-feet tall.
+It features clusters of fragrant, creamy-white flowers in spring; red fruit on certain cultivars, and brilliant autumn color of yellow and red leaves.

-The beet, Beta vulgaris, is a plant best known in its numerous cultivated varieties including the common garden beet.
+The beet, Beta vulgaris, has many varieties including the common garden beet.

-The color of garden beetroot is due to a variety of betalain pigments.
-The composition of different betalain pigments can vary, giving breeds of beetroot which are yellow or other colors in addition to the familiar deep red.
-The pigments are contained in cell vacuoles.
-Beetroot cells are quite unstable and will 'leak' when cut or heated.
+The color of garden beetroot is due to a variety of betalain pigments that produce a reddish-purple dye when boiled in water.
 Removing the skin when boiling will help release more of the dye.

-The bark of all varieties of birch tree will produce a brown dye.
-Birch species are generally small to medium-sized trees or shrubs, mostly found in temperate climates.
+The bark of all varieties of birch trees will produce a brown dye.
 Varieties include white birch, silver birch, paper birch, black or river birch, and cherry birch.

 Brooms are a group of evergreen, semi-evergreen, and deciduous shrubs.
-The plants produce dense, slender green stems and very small leaves.
-Most have yellow flowers, but a few have white, orange, red, pink, or purple flowers.
+The plants produce dense, slender green stems, very small leaves, and yellow flowers.